var-y/challenge-0-calculator/vazhin/README.md

   rightNum: 3.5,
 };

-const lastOperator = '*';
+const newExpression = expression | null;

 /*
+I thought:

-Before inserting the expression into inputQueue compare it with the lastOperator, to decide which end (fist || last) to insert it into based on order of precedence
+Before inserting the newExpression into inputQueue compare it with the lastOperator, to decide which end (fist || last) to insert it into based on order of precedence

+But conclusion:
+I have to push the newExpression into the inputQueue then sort the inputQueue based on each expression's operator property

 */